The Great Debate

 Condos have less to maintain which can free you up.

 This one is pretty simple.
-In a townhome, you will be maintaining the exterior as well as the interior and the yard.
+In a townhome, you will be maintaining the exterior as well as the interior, and potentially the yard if there is one.

 In a condo, you are only maintaining the interior.
-In some buildings, even the utilities are common.
+In some buildings, even the utilities are maintained by the association.

 This equals less weekends on house projects and/or less money spent on upkeep for condo dwellers.